Live SimpleUse Web sites to learn more about simplicity

 TACTIC: Access Web sites to simplify your life.

 Get rid of stuff by giving it to people who can use it.
-Join a local freecycle group and connect with people who are discarding or seeking items.
 This helps reduce waste through the re-use of items and helps you get rid of stuff that still has some value but which is a hassle to sell--very useful for doing the clutter triage.
+At the very last resort (if you can't re-use an item or give it to someone who can), check out options at Recycle Nation.

 NoCall.govDoNotCall.gov

 Stop telemarketers from calling you for life.
-If you live in the US, make sure you are registered on the do-not-call list for telemarketing.
+Register on the do-not-call list for telemarketing.

 Internet Web TextGetNetWise.org and use online security awareness and protection